History of the Jews in Łódź: World War II and the Holocaust

-Lodz Ghetto
+Łódź Ghetto

 The ghetto was officially demarcated on February 8, 1940, and was the first to be built by the Nazis and the last to be destroyed.
-Its area was less than 4 square kilometers, most streets had no sewers.
+Its area was less than 4 square kilometres, most streets had no sewers.
 To speed up the transition to the Nazi ghetto, a pogrom was carried out on March 1, during which many Jews were killed, and on April 30 the ghetto was closed to 164,000 Jews.
 The inhabitants of the ghetto suffered from hunger, and soon the inhabitants were left without means of subsistence, which led to demonstrations and riots, the situation improved somewhat after the establishment of production plants for the needs of Germany.
 In August 1942, 91 ghetto factories employed about 78,000 workers.
 About 15,000 people were sent to labor camps, only a few returned, and for many years there were periods when Germans brought remnants from various communities to the ghetto, which increased Residents suffered from famine, overcrowding and sanitation that caused epidemics, typhus and tuberculosis, and Rumkowski created a network designed to meet the needs of the population between 1940 and 1942, headed 7 hospitals, five pharmacies, an education department with 47 schools, a food department, a welfare department, nursing homes, dormitories, courts, and prisons, etc. Jewish police maintained order in the ghetto, but handed over deportations and recruitment to forced labor and even confiscated Jewish property, some opposed to Rumkowski.

 People's Republic of Poland

+In 1945 following the end of the Holocaust a new period in the history of the city's Jews began.
 In the first years after World War II, when Warsaw had not yet been rebuilt from its ruins, Łódź actually served as the capital of Poland due to its central location in Poland and due to the fact that the city itself, compared to Warsaw, was not destroyed.
 Therefore, in 1945–1948, the Polish authorities and its central institutions were located in Łódź.
-For the same reason, the Jewish community in Łódź was extremely important in Poland, both quantitatively and organizationally and institutionally.
+For the same reason, the Jewish community in Łódź was extremely important in Poland, both quantitatively, organizationally and institutionally.
+After the Kielce pogrom, and the Anti-Jewish violence in Poland in 1944–1946 nearly half of the Jews of Łódź left Poland.